lightvector/KataGo/docs/GraphSearch.md

 Additionally, the **visit distribution** over actions at the root node, indicating what proportion of child visits from the root node went to each child, $N(a) / \sum_b N(b)$, (e.g. pawn to e5 got 40% of the total visits, knight to d4 got 15%, etc.), can be used as the target distribution to train a neural net's policy to predict, as in the AlphaZero training loop.

 In general the overall visit distribution produced by MCTS at any particular node often corresponds well with the range of plausible best actions in a position.
 This distribution often looks very much like the "policy" distribution of a strong agent, and in particular, a much-sharpened and refined version of the prior policy P. For reasons that we discuss more below, this is not a coincidence.
 This means one can do other things with this distribution that one might do with a policy.
-For example, it's common to sample from a policy distribution from a model using a temperature higher than zero.
-Sampling from the visit distribution with a nonzero temperature in this way similarly can be a good way to introduce variety in the final selected action, with very little cost to overall strength.
+For example, it's common to sample from a policy distribution from a model using a small positive temperature.
+Sampling from the visit distribution with a small nonzero temperature similarly can be a good way to introduce variety in the final selected action with very little cost to overall strength.

 ## What Goes Wrong With Graphs?
 Suppose we apply the above algorithm exactly as described, except on a directed acyclic graph instead of a tree.
 The algorithm is identical except that rather than always allocating a new node when reaching a new gamestate: